- What are the requirements for admissions? For all admissions related questions, please visit the admissions page.

 - Will I be able to see my non-Magnet friends if I’m accepted into the Magnet program?
 Yes, absolutely.
 In your freshmen year, only 1/2 of your day is blocked together with your grade level Magnet peers.
 The other half of the day you’re mixed into the regular schedule based on your curricular needs.
 Your sophomore year is only two classes.
 By your junior year, you branch off almost completely away from the Magnet cohorts, though you’ll still likely be in many of the same classes with those fellow Magnet students you’ve come to know over the past two years.
 To see a typical schedule of a Magnet student with all the options available, visit the schedule page.

 - What is different about the Magnet curriculum?
-Unlike in other advanced classes, Magnet students do a yearlong project on a scientific question of their interest that is integrated with their Magnet coursework.
-They will also do more group projects in the engineering class.
-They are able to take AP Environmental Science in their freshman year.
+Unlike in other classes, Magnet students do a yearlong project on a scientific question of their interest that is integrated with their Magnet coursework.
+They will also do more group projects in the Principles of Tech class.

 - How is a Magnet AP class different than a regular AP class?
 The curriculum for AP classes is prescribed by the College Board and tested on in the spring.
 The results from this determine eligibility for potential college credit, depending on the AP credit policy articulated by each institution.
 Because of that, there’s not much difference in terms of curriculum.
 The main difference is the grouping of the students, but that’s only true for AP Biology and AP Environmental Science.
 This grouping allows for us to sometimes use parts of class periods or entire periods for creating blocks of time for Magnet projects and activities.
 AP Environmental Science is also currently only available to Magnet students, who take this in their freshmen year.
 The Magnet Pre-AP English classes, however, do tend to be more unique than the regular Pre-AP classes since there’s more flexibility with their curriculum and no final assessment aligned with a prescribed curriculum.
 The main differences are the research component, focus on APA vs. MLA, and the inclusion of different reading material and activities.
 But they tend to cover many of the same anchor assignments and readings.